By Hayley Stobbs R.Ac, CNC

 What is Acupuncture?

 Acupuncture has been used effectively for over 4000 years as apart of a complete system of medicine that originated in China, known as Traditional Chinese Medicine (TCM).
-TCM encompasses healing, vitality, and preventative care.
-Chinese medicine focuses on strengthening the body-mind’s natural intelligence and ability to heal through the gentle support and guidance of acupuncture, diet, and lifestyle.
+TCM encompasses wellness, vitality, and preventative care.
+Chinese medicine focuses on strengthening the body-mind’s natural intelligence through the support and guidance of acupuncture, diet, and lifestyle.

 How Does It Work?

 Acupuncture is based on the laws of electro-magnetic energy (Qi) and its flow throughout meridians or channel pathways in your body.
 If those meridians and organs are clogged, blocked, or lacking nourishment, due to a variety of reasons, you will experience symptoms.
-Registered acupuncturists insert fine, sterile, disposable needles into specific internal communication points along meridians to help access the flow of qi, and to balance presentable patterns.
+Inserting pins into specific internal communication points along meridians to help access the flow of qi, and to balance presentable patterns.
 The goal of this dynamic and integrated health care system is to activate the natural, innate self-healing abilities of the body-mind-spirit.
 It also strengthens and supports the body to prevent future illness and disease.

 How Does Acupuncture Work According to Western Biomedicine?